 Would that imposter syndrome still persist if graduate training successfully prepared graduate students for academic positions?
 Is it possible to avoid that feeling and stay within academia?

 Janine and Sean pose other big questions that we didn’t have time to answer.
 The questions stand, and concerns like these — the issues we wished to evoke through the #digped chat — warrant further attention and demand collaborative solutions.

 And for me, the question is: how do we change this? #digped

 — Sean Michael Morris (@slamteacher) May 13, 2016

-This Call for Participation is meant to continue the initial conversation that grew on Twitter, to further address the questions that were raised and to more carefully consider the issues involved.
+This Call for Participation is meant to continue a conversation that initially developed on Twitter, to further address the questions that were raised and to more carefully consider the issues involved.
 We are seeking exploratory texts that help shape the discussion about graduate education and its goals.
 Some suggested questions to consider include:

 - What are the most important issues facing graduate student teachers today?
 What do they need to know in order to teach?
 What do they need to know in order to survive beyond the academy?

 - How can we reimagine degree requirements to make way for more pedagogical work?

 - How does a critical pedagogy — or a critical digital pedagogy — inform an approach to graduate teacher training?
 How do issues of race, gender, sexuality, equality, privilege, erasure, and silencing weigh against training in discipline-specific knowledge?

 - How can training in pedagogy prepare graduate teachers for non-teaching careers?
 Can this integrate into discipline-specific work?